Qoro

 Second Usability Testing

-• Make the alerts tab more prominent by adding a red indicator dot.
-One participant found searching for notifications a little tricky without seeing the notification dot indicating unread messages.
+• Make alerts tab more prominent by adding a red indicator dot, helping users easily identify unread notifications.

 Other feedback to consider

-While I was able to implement most feedback from usability testing, there were a couple of valuable suggestions I didn’t get around to.
-Here’s an example…
+While I was able to implement feedback from usability testing, there were a couple of valuable suggestions I didn’t get around to.

 • Include an ‘add more button’ in the linked accounts page.
 This would eliminate the need for the page after it as all participants expected to have the ability to add more subscriptions once your account has been linked.
 I refrained from making this page because the intent behind it was to only have the user make their selections from their synced account before they viewed their subscription list summary.